whit2333/tuthesis/README.md

 Ideally the Temple University Grad School would maintain and update with their latest formatting requirements (since almost everybody uses latex).
-Perhaps if enough people ask for latex templates they will make one or we could shame them into maintaining this one.
+Perhaps if enough people ask for a latex template they will make one or maintain this one.

 A few things to note:
  - Currently only correct formatting for physics or "hard sciences",